 - Product recall – There are many products of Volvo which have been recalled by the company in recent years. thus has affected the brand image of Volvo and has created a bad impact on the brand name of Volvo.
 For eg, in 2014,2015 the vnl models were recalled because of the default in their panels.
 Such things can create a negative impact on the brand hence precautions must be taken in advance.

-- Declining margins – Operating income of Volvo has been declining for a few years now.
+- Declining margins – The operating income of Volvo has been declining for a few years now.
 Even though there is growth in revenues the growth in the profit margins is less or even nil at some point in time.
 The company has continuously lost margins in the past three years continuously. such a decline in margins increases the worry for shareholders.

 3. Opportunities for Volvo